kael558/VizMotion/README.md

 - Caters to visual learners, enhancing understanding of complex concepts

 ## 🤝 Contributing
 Contributions are welcome!
-Please fork the project and create a pull request with your suggested changes.
+Please create a new branch and create a pull request with your suggested changes.

 ## ⚖️ License
 Distributed under the MIT License.
 See `LICENSE.txt` for more information.